waghanza/cyclone/README.rst

 About
 =====

-cyclone is a low-level network toolkit, which provides support for HTTP 1.1 in an API very similar to the one implemented by the `Tornado <http://tornadoweb.org>`_ web server - which was developed by `FriendFeed <http://friendfeed.com>`_ and later released as open source / free software by `Facebook <http://facebook.com>`_.
+cyclone is a low-level network toolkit, which provides support for HTTP 1.1 in an API very similar to the one implemented by the `Tornado <http://tornadoweb.org>`_ web server.

 Key differences between cyclone and tornado
 -------------------------------------------

-- cyclone is `Twisted <http://twistedmatrix.com>`_ protocol, therefore it may be used in conjunction with any other protocol implemented in Twisted.
+- cyclone is a `Twisted <http://twistedmatrix.com>`_ protocol, therefore it may be used in conjunction with any other protocol implemented in Twisted.
 - Localization is based on the standard `Gettext <http://www.gnu.org/software/gettext/>`_ instead of the CSV implementation in the original tornado.
-The gettext support has been merged back into tornado.
+The gettext support has been merged back into Tornado.
 - It ships with an asynchronous HTTP client based on `TwistedWeb <http://twistedmatrix.com/trac/wiki/TwistedWeb>`_.
-It's not compatible with with one provided by tornado - which is based on `PyCurl <http://pycurl.sourceforge.net/>`_.
+It's not compatible with with one provided by Tornado - which is based on `PyCurl <http://pycurl.sourceforge.net/>`_.
 (The HTTP server code is NOT based on TwistedWeb, for several reasons)
-- Native support for XMLRPC and JsonRPC. (see the `rpc demo <http://github.com/fiorix/cyclone/tree/master/demos/rpc/>`_)
+- Native support for XMLRPC and JsonRPC. (see the `rpc demo <http://github.com/fiorix/cyclone/tree/master/demos/rpc/>`_ for details.)
+- Native support for Server Sent Events. (see the `sse demo <https://github.com/fiorix/cyclone/tree/master/demos/sse>`_ for details.)
 - WebSocket protocol class is just like any other Twisted Protocol (i.e.: LineReceiver; see the `websocket demo <http://github.com/fiorix/cyclone/tree/master/demos/websocket/>`_)
 - Support for sending e-mail based on `Twisted Mail <http://twistedmatrix.com/trac/wiki/TwistedMail>`_, with authentication and TLS, plus an easy way to create plain text or HTML messages, and attachments. (see the `e-mail demo <http://github.com/fiorix/cyclone/tree/master/demos/email>`_)
 - Built-in support for `Redis <http://code.google.com/p/redis/>`_, based on `txredisapi <http://github.com/fiorix/txredisapi>`_.
 We usually need an in-memory caching server like memcache for web applications.
-However, we prefer redis over memcache because it supports more operations like pubsub, various data types like sets, hashes (python dict), and persistent storage.
-See the `redis demo <http://github.com/fiorix/cyclone/tree/master/demos/redis/>`_ for details.
+However, we prefer redis over memcache because it supports more operations like pubsub, various data types like sets, hashes (python dict), and persistent storage. (see the `redis demo <http://github.com/fiorix/cyclone/tree/master/demos/redis/>`_ for details.)
-- Support for HTTP Authentication.
-See the `authentication demo <http://github.com/fiorix/cyclone/tree/master/demos/httpauth/>`_ for details.
+- Support for HTTP Authentication. (see the `authentication demo <http://github.com/fiorix/cyclone/tree/master/demos/httpauth/>`_ for details.)
-- Support for Bottle-like API, Twistd application and Twistd plugin.
+- Support for Bottle-like API, Twistd application and Twistd plugin. (see the `hello world demos <https://github.com/fiorix/cyclone/tree/master/demos/helloworld>`_ for details.)

 Advantages of being a Twisted Protocol
 --------------------------------------